"

 Aberrant itinaries

-Readers are invited to attend to the introduction of a new axis of thinking into a well-throdden terrain.
+Readers are invited to attend to the introduction of a new axis of thinking onto a well-trodden terrain.
 How does Butler further politicize this artistic document and the tradition that formed around it that has already played a foundational role for political theory?

 3. The Category of the Person: Anthropology, Philosophy, History; Editors Michael Carrithers, Steven Collins, Steven Lukes

 This book is offered for further study of the political status of the notion of the individual.
-It is an edited volume which, as an academic genre, functions to document the current state of the literature or make available to the public the works presented at a conference or colloquium.
+It is an edited volume which, as an academic genre, functions to document the current state of the literature in a field of study or to make available to the public the works presented at a conference or colloquium.
 Marcel Mauss’s ethnographic reflections on the historical development of the category of person constitutes the main work around which contemporary scholars offer their contributions.
 Layers of historical experience are coded into the modern, at times naturalized sense of the individual.
-Anthropological and philosophical inquiry lay bare entanglements of the category that makes it impossible to see it as mere flatting out social complexity or reduction of the sociopolitical affordance of the notion to the Bourgeois individualism of the 19th century.
+Anthropological and philosophical inquiry lay bare entanglements of the category that makes it impossible to see it as the mere flatting out of social complexity or as the reduction of the sociopolitical inflection of the notion to the Bourgeois individualism of the 19th century.

 Practice of scholarship